Intel on Anyone

 Moving in with someone means trusting them with your home, your deposit, and your day-to-day safety.
 A roommate background check helps you confirm the person behind the listing or the reply is who they say they are.

-Whether you found them on a housing group, a marketplace, or a friend-of-a-friend, a quick investigation surfaces the public signals worth knowing before you sign anything.
+Whether you found them on a housing group, a marketplace, or a friend-of-a-friend, a quick check surfaces the public signals worth knowing before you sign anything.

 Why people run this type of check